Beer Glass Information

 Beers rich history is only surpassed by the vessels created over the centuries to serve it.
 Historically, beer glass design has been driven by style, form, function and legal requirements.

 Beer Glass Style

 For instance, marketing efforts by beer companies has created beer glasses that unique and help separate one breweries beer from the others.
-A perfect example of this is Sam Adams and their current promotion of the worlds best beer glass on tv commercials nationwide.
 Highly stylized beer glasses are found along side beer bottles in most beer ads.
 Getting the beer glasses used in the ads can prove difficult.
-Some breweries dont resell the beer glasses that they market along-side their beer.
+Some breweries don't resell the beer glasses that they market along-side their beer.
 Other breweries, like Guinness, have a better understanding of customer demand for glassware and make liberal use of their products in licensing agreements.

 Beer Glass by Form

 Beer glass design can be driving by form.
 For instance tall and slender wheat beer glasses allow for yeast sediment to settle at the bottom of the glass.
 A beer snifter is used for higher gravity (higher alcohol content) beers and the wide bowl allows for the hand to gentle warm the beer and the narrow lip allows for aroma retention.
 Kolsh glasses are typically designed to be small and so that the beer is enjoyed quickly while it is still cold.

 A beer glass can be designed with function in mind.
 Beer steins were first created using stoneware which helps keep the beer colder longer.
 Lids were added to beer steins and mugs to keep flies of the beer.
 The coachman's glass was designed to rest in a wooden stand that could be held while driving a horse and carriage.
 Beer mugs in the beer gardens in Germany are designed for high volume use and durability.
 These hefty dimpled one liter mugs can weigh over 3 pounds each and can withstand a surprising amount of abuse.